Shahid Ashraf Tarar: Career

 Tarar also served as the Chairman National Highway Authority (NHA) in the Nawaz Sharif-led government.
 He oversaw speedy and timely completion of multi-billion projects as the head of NHA at that time.

 He has also been the Federal Secretary of the Ministry of Communications from November 2014 to December 2016.

-In November 2018, Tarar was appointed as an Executive Director World Bank Group by the seven countries comprising Pakistan.
-He was also appointed as the Chairman Human Resources Committee of the World Bank Board.
+In November 2018, Tarar was appointed an Executive Director World Bank Group by the seven countries comprising Pakistan.
+He was also appointed the Chairman Human Resources Committee of the World Bank Board.

-Before joining as a caretaker minister, Tarar was appointed as chairman Federal Public Service Commission by the Shahbaz Sharif-led government in July 2023.
+Before joining as a caretaker minister, Tarar was appointed chairman Federal Public Service Commission by the Shahbaz Sharif-led government in July 2023.
 He was sworn in by President Dr. Arif Alvi.

 Tarar was sworn in as the Caretaker Federal Minister in the Kakar Cabinet on 17 August 2023 and was allotted three portfolios: Communications, Maritime Affairs, Railways.